BoraDere/ScreenSentinel/README.md

 # ScreenSentinel

 ScreenSentinel is a simple program that tracks your webcam, detects anauthorized viewers and locks the system upon detection.
-It was designed for slow corporate devices mainly, that's why the main goal in this project was not affecting other processes in the system, rather than good visuals and best results.
+It was mainly designed for slow corporate devices, that's why the main goal in this project was not affecting the other processes in the system, rather than good visuals and best results.

 It tracks the camera for a duration stated in the settings file, in periods of a certain time that is also stated in the settings.
 It detects faces and compares them with the ones defined as authorized, pre-run.
-Locks the screen upon detecting an unauthorized viewer, ensuring your discrete data will not be seen by any unwanted eyes.
+Locks the screen upon detecting an unauthorized viewer, ensuring your classified data will not be seen by any unwanted eyes.

 It has a builtin logging system that logs important events with their dates and status.
 Throughout the usage, it takes pictures of authorized users and feeds it back to the dataset, keeping it updated.
 And it has customizable settings, making it adjustable for any scenario.